From happy customers

 Milford Sound Cruises

-• Meal-included cruises offer both vegetarian and non-vegetarian options, with special diets (gluten-free, allergy, vegan) available on request.
-Always mention dietary needs when booking.
+• Meals: Cruises offer both vegetarian and non-vegetarian options, with special diets (gluten-free, allergy, vegan) available on request.
+Always mention dietary needs when booking..

 Milford Sound Cruises